-It is the goal of Mosaic's Compliance Department to honor our core value of Integrity by fostering an organization-wide understanding of our commitment to compliance with the law and ethical behavior.
+It is the goal of Mosaic's Compliance Department to honor our core value of Faithfulness by staying grounded in what matters and doing the right thing even when no one's looking.
+We aim to foster an organization-wide understanding of our commitment to compliance with the law and ethical behavior.